-Cosmed does not assume the liability for interpretation mistakes of this documentation or for casual or consequential damages in connection with the provision, representation or use of this documentation.
+COSMED does not assume any liability for end user interpretation of this user manual or for casual or consequential damages in connection with the provision, representation or use of this documentation.

-No parts of this manual may be reproduced or transmitted in any form without the express permission of COSMED Srl.
+No parts of this manual may be reproduced or transmitted in any form without the expressed written permission of COSMED Srl.

-COSMED Software can be installed only in one device.
+Each copy of the COSMED Software can only be installed on one computer.